rh1111/encryption-decryption/README.md

 ```

 * Encrypted data will be encoded via base64 algorithm to be maintainable easily anywhere.
-* PhpCrypt would generate a key automatically when there was not anyone.
+* CryptFactory would generate a key automatically when there was not anyone.

 ### Decryption